ckeditor/ckeditor5/docs/builds/index.md

 ## CKEditor 5 online builder

-The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) is an installation tool, that lets you download custom-made CKEditor 5 builds.
+The [online builder](https://ckeditor.com/ckeditor-5/online-builder/) is an installation tool that lets you download custom-made CKEditor 5 builds.
 It allows you to create your own, customized packages with a different set of plugins in a few easy steps, through a simple and intuitive UI.

 ## Installing CKEditor 5 from scratch